hlgoins/portfolio/README.md

 # Portfolio

 ## Purpose
 The portfolio of Haley L Goins.
-Contains a short biography and all past and current projects.
+Contains a short biography and all current projects.

 ## Built with
 * HTML ☑️